Kumbaya fail: EPA's cooperative approach to regulating algae pollution falls flat

 At the time we filed our petition, EPA had been openly acknowledging the severity of the algae problem for more than a decade, and setting tough-sounding “this time we really mean it, don’t make us come over there” deadlines for states to develop pollution standards – which the states promptly blew through without consequence.
 Despite this, EPA kept insisting that states would surely come round and put the standards in place if the Agency just helped everyone work and play well together through committees, strategies, goals, and other cooperative voluntary what-not short of actual regulation.

 Three years later, with our petition still pending and these voluntary Kumbaya strategies having entirely failed to prompt state action, EPA took the bull by the horns and boldly …issued another memo calling for more voluntary cooperative strategies.
 This March, 2011 memo – excitingly titled “Working in Partnership with States to Address Phosphorus and Nitrogen Pollution through Use of Framework for State Nutrient Reductions” – was mostly a mishmash of the sorts of exhortations to states to develop an algae control strategy that had been failing miserably for years.
-It did, however, contain one item that was almost substantive: a statement that a reasonable time from for developing numeric pollution standards for at least one set of waterbodies in the state would be 3-5 years.
+It did, however, contain one item that was almost substantive: a statement that a reasonable time frame for developing numeric pollution standards for at least one set of waterbodies in the state would be 3-5 years.

 So fast forward another 3 years, to now – when it should come as a surprise to no one, least of all EPA, that the 3-5 year timeframe is not being met, and the failed non-regulatory strategies repackaged in the 2011 “Framework” memo are continuing to fail.
 For those of you old enough to remember, Franco remains dead.
 As, unfortunately, does the Gulf Dead Zone.